-While immensely helpful in the beginning, it became too clunky eventually for people’s taste, which led to the inception of Flat Design and the focus now shifted to interfaces’ usability from what was once limited on making things real life-like.
+While immensely helpful in the beginning, it became too clunky eventually for people’s taste, which led to the inception of Flat Design and the focus now shifted to interfaces’ usability from what was once limited to making things real-life-like.

 Then eventually, people started getting over Flat Design too, something that set the grounds for Material Design – the principle that works on intuitiveness and experience.

-Now that we have looked at how the very basics of the mobile or software design started and since this is a back to basics piece, let us take you back to the very meaning of both the concepts that we are out comparing today.
+Now that we have looked at how the very basics of mobile or software design started and since this is a back-to-basics piece, let us take you back to the very meaning of both the concepts that we are out comparing today.

-Even though Flat design does not use real-life images used by the Skeuomorphic Designs, it is still considered to one of the most no-nonsense design principles of the mobile app world – something that is ruled by simplicity.
+Even though Flat design does not use real-life images used by Skeuomorphic Design, it is still considered to be one of the most no-nonsense design principles of the mobile app world – something that is ruled by simplicity.

-The formal Android app design guiding principle, Material Design offers a grid-based structure, animations, responsiveness, and the padding layout in consideration.
+The formal Android app design guiding principle, Material Design offers a grid-based structure, animations, responsiveness, and padding layout consideration.
 The flexible user interface that Material design comes with is unmeasurable.

-With the definition of both the designing concepts now attended to, it is time to look at what web design experts already know – What are the strengths and drawbacks of an age-old designing principle and a name which is present on the list of every web and app design trend.
+With the definition of both the designing concepts now attended to, it is time to look at what web design experts already know – What are the strengths and drawbacks of an age-old designing principle and a name that is present on the list of every web and app design trend?

 B. It comes with a very detailed set of guidelines that leaves absolutely nothing on guestimate.

-C. When you build an app on the basis of the principles of material designs, it becomes very easy to incorporate animation in the mix.
+C. When you build an app based on the principles of material designs, it becomes very easy to incorporate animation into the mix.